nuanom/nuanom-docs/src/content/docs/guides/merchant/managing-orders.md

 ### COMPLETED

-An order can be marked as COMPLETED when it has been packaged and dispatched/delivered.
+Mark order as COMPLETED when it has been packaged and dispatched/delivered.
 You can complete orders individually or in batches.

 Customers receive a receipt via SMS/email when an order is COMPLETED.

+### DELIVERED

+An order is marked as DELIVERED when the shop has confirmed delivery to the customer.

+Customers receive a receipt via SMS/email when an order is DELIVERED.

 ### CANCELED